ArduPilot/ardupilot_wiki/ardupilot/source/index.rst

 Community:
 ==========

-`Community <http://diydrones.com/>`__- This is what really sets ArduPilot apart from the closed-source offerings in the market.
+`Community <http://discuss.ardupilot.org/>`__- This is what really sets ArduPilot apart from the closed-source offerings in the market.
+A rea for open discourse on the projects direction with developers and customers work closely together.

+`DIYDRONES <http://diydrones.com/>`__- ArduPilot previous community home.

 A constantly evolving repository of knowledge and innovation.
-The DIY Drones community provides the life-source and inspiration for ArduPilot.
+The DIY Drones community provided a home and now still provides inspiration for ArduPilot.
 A comprehensive list of features that are continually born from the needs of the community.

 .. image:: ../../images/diydrones.jpg
     :target: http://diydrones.com